 - Goofy is memetically a vicious child abuser via the "Its Goofy Time" meme.

 - Avatar Kyoshi as a sort of Never Live It Down example.
-By her own admission, Kyoshi was a pragmatic woman, willing to kill a dictator to stop his reign - but fans like to jokingly portray her as someone who wants to bathe in the blood of her enemies and the like.
+By her own admission, Kyoshi was a pragmatic woman, willing to kill a dictator note to stop his reign - but fans like to jokingly portray her as someone who wants to bathe in the blood of her enemies and the like.
 Also not helping her case was bluntly telling Aang that she would have killed Fire Lord Ozai without a second thought.
 This is taken further by many fans, who think she knows Korra and revels in her destructive behavior, even dispensing advice.
 (What's especially ironic is that by the standards of other stories, Kyoshi wouldn't stand out in the least.
 Han Solo actively shot Greedo, as opposed to Kyoshi, who just stood by and watched Chin the Conqueror fall to his doom.
 But nobody gives Han the kind of crap that Kyoshi gets.)

 - The mascot character Kumamon (a mascot for the Kumamon prefacture in Japan) is depicted as a violent minion of satan as the result of a certain picture in front of a bonfire from Funny Junk in late 2011.